Delaksan-Sritharan/MoodBloom-with-Dela/README.md

-MoodBloom with Dela - Mood Tracking Application Overview
+# MoodBloom with Dela - Mood Tracking Application

+## Overview

 MoodBloom with Dela is a beautiful, interactive mood tracking application that helps users log their daily emotions and thoughts.
 The app features:

-A visually appealing splash screen with smooth animations
+- A visually appealing splash screen with smooth animations.

-An intuitive mood selection interface with emoji cards
+- An intuitive mood selection interface with emoji cards.

-Journaling functionality to record thoughts and feelings
+- Journaling functionality to record thoughts and feelings.

-Local storage to maintain a personal mood journal
+- Local storage to maintain a personal mood journal.

-Consistent, elegant design with gradient backgrounds and smooth transitions
+- Consistent, elegant design with gradient backgrounds and smooth transitions.

-Features
+## Features

-Splash Screen
+### Splash Screen

-Elegant fade-in animations for logo and tagline
+- Elegant fade-in animations for logo and tagline.

-Animated progress bar
+- Animated progress bar.

-Smooth transition to main application
+- Smooth transition to main application.

-Decorative background elements
+- Decorative background elements.

-Mood Tracking Interface
+### Mood Tracking Interface

-Four mood options (Sad, Scared, Angry, Happy) with visual emoji cards
+- Four mood options (Sad, Scared, Angry, Happy) with visual emoji cards.

-Context-sensitive prompts based on selected mood
+- Context-sensitive prompts based on selected mood.

-Text area for journaling thoughts
+- Text area for journaling thoughts.

-Form validation with user feedback
+- Form validation with user feedback.

-Mood Journal
+### Mood Journal

-Automatically saves entries to local storage
+- Automatically saves entries to local storage.

-Displays 10 most recent entries in a clean table format
+- Displays 10 most recent entries in a clean table format.

-Shows date/time, mood with emoji, and user's message
+- Shows date/time, mood with emoji, and user's message.

-Empty state display when no entries exist
+- Empty state display when no entries exist.

-Design Elements
+### Design Elements

-Consistent purple/blue gradient color scheme
+- Consistent purple/blue gradient color scheme.

-Glassmorphism effects with subtle blur and transparency
+- Glassmorphism effects with subtle blur and transparency.

-Smooth animations and transitions throughout
+- Smooth animations and transitions throughout.

-Fully responsive design for all screen sizes
+- Fully responsive design for all screen sizes.

-Decorative circular background elements
+- Decorative circular background elements.

-Technical Details
+## Technical Details

-Files Structure
+### Files Structure
-Copy
 moodbloom/
 ├── index.html        # Splash screen
 ├── mood.html         # Main application
 ├── css/
 │   ├── splash.css    # Splash screen styles
 │   └── mood.css      # Main application styles
 ├── js/
 │   ├── splash.js     # Splash screen animations
 │   └── mood.js       # Main application logic
 └── pics/             # Image assets
 ├── Dela.png      # Application logo
 ├── sad.webp      # Sad emoji
 ├── scared.webp   # Scared emoji
 ├── angry.webp    # Angry emoji
 └── happy.png     # Happy emoji
-Technologies Used
+### Technologies Used

-HTML5
+- HTML5

-CSS3 (with modern features like backdrop-filter and gradients)
+- CSS3 (with modern features like `backdrop-filter` and gradients)

-JavaScript (ES6)
+- JavaScript (ES6)

-Web Storage API for local data persistence
+- Web Storage API for local data persistence

-Google Fonts (Poppins)
+- Google Fonts (Poppins)

-Font Awesome icons
+- Font Awesome icons

-Browser Support
+### Browser Support

 The application should work on all modern browsers including:

-Chrome (latest)
+- Chrome (latest)

-Firefox (latest)
+- Firefox (latest)

-Edge (latest)
+- Edge (latest)

-Safari (latest)
+- Safari (latest)

-Note: Some visual effects like backdrop-filter may not work in older browsers.
+**Note:** Some visual effects like `backdrop-filter` may not work in older browsers.

-Installation
+## Installation

 No installation required!
-Simply open index.html in a web browser to use the application.
+Simply open `index.html` in a web browser to use the application.

-All data is stored locally in the browser's localStorage, so no server or database setup is needed.
+All data is stored locally in the browser's `localStorage`, so no server or database setup is needed.

-Usage
+## Usage

-The application starts with a splash screen that automatically transitions to the main interface after 4 seconds.
+1. The application starts with a splash screen that automatically transitions to the main interface after 4 seconds.

-In the main interface, select your current mood by clicking one of the emoji cards.
+2. In the main interface, select your current mood by clicking one of the emoji cards.

-Write about your day in the text area that appears.
+3. Write about your day in the text area that appears.

-Click "Submit" to save your entry.
+4. Click "Submit" to save your entry.

-View your mood history in the "Your Mood Journal" section at the bottom.
+5. View your mood history in the "Your Mood Journal" section at the bottom.

-Customization
+## Customization

 To customize the application:

-Colors: Modify the CSS variables in :root in mood.css
+-   **Colors:** Modify the CSS variables in `:root` in `mood.css`.

-Moods: Add or remove emoji cards in mood.html and update the JavaScript logic
+-   **Moods:** Add or remove emoji cards in `mood.html` and update the JavaScript logic in `mood.js`.

-Messages: Edit the prompt messages in the updateFeedbackLabel function in mood.js
+-   **Messages:** Edit the prompt messages in the `updateFeedbackLabel` function in `mood.js`.

-Logo: Replace Dela.png with your own logo (400×200px recommended)
+-   **Logo:** Replace `pics/Dela.png` with your own logo (400×200px recommended).

-License
+## License

 This project is open-source and available for personal use.
 For commercial use, please contact the author.

-Credits
+## Credits

-Design inspired by modern UI trends
+-   Design inspired by modern UI trends.

-Emoji images from open sources
+-   Emoji images from open sources.

-Fonts from Google Fonts and Font Awesome
+-   Fonts from Google Fonts and Font Awesome.